National Match Code: 707065

 Estimated Stipend: $49,920

-This residency program is designed to prepare the graduate for an advanced role in an ambulatory care setting, a leadership role or a faculty member role.
-The graduate will be prepared to develop new sustainable ambulatory care services, become a skilled teacher, practice independently, as well as be able to integrate into a variety of health care delivery models, communicate effectively and contribute to the advancement of the pharmacy profession.
+This 12-month residency program is designed to prepare the graduate for an advanced role in an ambulatory care setting.
+With a focus on leadership and academic medicine, graduates are able to pursue careers in multiple areas of pharmacy practice.
+Through rotation and longitudinal experiences, residents gain skills in service development, practice management, and multidisciplinary education.
+Froedtert & the Medical College of Wisconsin employs clinical pharmacists in primary care and specialty clinics throughout the system, all of which offer excellent opportunities for residents.
+The graduate will be prepared to develop new sustainable ambulatory care services, serve as a skilled teacher, practice independently, and integrate into a variety of health care delivery models while contributing to the advancement of the pharmacy profession.

 Requirements for Acceptance